This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 Why do I need to know about patient safety in the hospital?

 Patient safety helps prevent injury, errors, and the spread of germs.
 You can help create a safe environment for your child in the hospital by working together with healthcare providers.

 How can I help control the spread of germs?

 - Wash your and your child's hands often.
 Good handwashing will help prevent the spread of germs that cause infection or that can make your child's condition worse.
 Wash your hands after you have changed your child's diaper.
-Have your child wash his hands after he has used the restroom and before he eats.
+Have your child wash hands after using the restroom and before eating.
 Remind healthcare providers to wash their hands or wear gloves when they care for your child, if needed.

 - Ask about vaccines if your child has diabetes or heart, lung, kidney, or other major organ problems.
 Your child's healthcare provider may want to give your child a flu or pneumonia vaccine.

 How can I help prevent falls?

 - Provide safe clothing.
 Give your child slippers with rubber soles.
-His robe or pajamas should not drag on the ground.
-This will help prevent slips or trips while he is out of bed.
-Make sure the bathtub or shower area is covered with a slip-resistant surface.
+His or her robe or pajamas should not drag on the ground.
+This will help prevent slips or trips while he or she is out of bed.

 - Make a clear path for your child.
-Use enough overhead lighting to make it easy for your child to see while he moves around his room.
-If your child wears glasses, have him wear them especially while he is out of bed.
-Ask a healthcare provider to clean liquid spills or remove objects that may block your child's way.
-Always stay close to help your child if he is walking with an IV pole or other equipment.
-Stay very close to your child at all times if he is weak, sleepy, or cannot see very well.
+Use enough overhead lighting to make it easy for your child to see while he or she moves around the room.
+If your child wears glasses, have him or her wear them, especially while out of bed.
+Clean spills right away.
+Ask for help from healthcare providers if the spill is large.
+Always stay close to help your child if he or she is walking with an IV pole or other equipment.
+Stay very close to your child at all times if he or she is weak, sleepy, or cannot see very well.